 Don’t manipulate search engines with spammy tricks and tactics.
-Google wants good content which answers your customer’s questions.
+Google wants the best content which answers your customer’s questions.

-They want the best answer to their search queries and if you provide this, you’ll rank well in Google for many keywords and get more traffic.
+They want the best answer to people’s search queries and if you provide this on your website, you’ll rank well in Google for many keywords and get more traffic.

-Here are the six important aspects to creating a lead generating content machine.
+Here’s six important steps to creating a website that’s a lead generating content machine.

 1. Create a Strategy and Plan

 What should you write about?
 Having a solid strategy and plan will make the whole process a lot easier and provide a clear roadmap for your content marketing campaign.

 You should have a good understanding of what your customers are interested in and what questions you commonly get asked.
 Sit down and write out all the questions you can think of that are commonly asked.

 This will form the foundation of your content.
 It’s important to really put yourself in your customer’s shoes and not write about the things that interest you.
 The things that you’re interested in are probably well above the understanding of new customers/clients.

 If you have access to your Google analytics (ask your web developer or marketing team for access), you’ll be able to see how people are finding your website.
 What words are they typing into Google?
 What pages are the landing on?

 What ads are getting clicked on the most?
 This can give you a good understanding of what people are looking for and give you ideas of content.

 There’s a good chance that some of your competitors have already gone through this process and maybe made a few mistakes that you can avoid.
 Have a look at their website and see what they’re writing about.

 How should you present your content?
 Here are the following options:

 - Written article